 - Add the wet ingredients to the dry ingredients and fold the mixture together until evenly mixed.

-- When the butter is sizzling, swirl it around, coating the sides of the pan as well.
+Heat an 8-inch cast iron skillet over medium heat.
+Add the butter, and when it is sizzling, swirl it around, coating the sides of the pan as well.

 - Pour the cornbread batter into the hot pan and smooth off the top.

 - Put the skillet on a baking sheet and put it in the oven.
 Bake for 25-30 minutes or until a toothpick inserted into the center comes out clean.